2024

 Marcello

-due to appear later this year.
-My topic is "how codes enable the
+, due to appear later this year.
+My topic is "how codes enable

-autonomy of organisms".
-I use my theory of causation (see 2022 entry
+the autonomy of organisms".
+I use my theory of causation (see 2022

 compulsion of physical forces from exogenous causation and also a way